One day, in a distant kingdom, an old king died. Since he was loved by all his people, he was taken to his last home in absolute sadness.

 And the king, not enjoying being asked anything again, replied:

 – What are these bourgeois who wait for the king to solve their problems.
 Cannot they do it themselves?
-Tomorrow, at dawn, I do not want to see any bourgeois in my kingdom.
+Tomorrow, at dawn, I do not want to see any bourgeois in my country.

 – I am the king!
 I am the one who command!
-I order you to return to my kingdom so that I may give you orders and see you executed!
+I order you to return to my kingdom!
+That’s an order!

 But there was only the echo that returned his words.
 He repeated:

 – I am the king !
 Come back here!
 I order you!